DavidDimon/awari-tests/README.md

 - `git remote add upstream https://github.com/DavidDimon/awari-tests.git` to add a new remote repository
 - `git fetch upstream` to get all branchs
-- `git rebase upstream/master` to update master branch
+- `git rebase upstream/main` to update main branch
-- `git push -f origin master` to commit new update
+- `git push -f origin main` to commit new update